-- Chapter 1, "Getting Started" on page 1-1 contains information about performing the initial system configuration and accessing the user interface. - Chapter 2, "Configuring System Information" on page 2-1 describes how to configure administrative features such as SNMP, DHCP, and port information. - Chapter 3, "Configuring Switching Information" on page 3-1 describes how to manage and monitor the layer 2 switching features.

-- Chapter 4, "Configuring Quality of Service" on page 4-1 describes how to manage the Access Control Lists (ACLs), and how to configure the Differentiated Services and Class of Service features. - Chapter 5, "Managing Device Security" on page 5-1 contains information about configuring switch security information such as port access control, TACACS+, and RADIUS server settings. - Chapter 6, "Monitoring the System" on page 6-1 describes how to view a variety of information about the switch and its ports, and to configure how the switch monitors events. - Chapter 7, "Maintenance" on page 7-1 describes features to help you manage the switch. - Chapter 8, "Help" on page 8-1 describes how to access Online Help resources for the switch. - Appendix A, "Hardware Specifications and Default Values" on page A-1 contains hardware specifications and default values on the GS108T and GS110TP Smart Switches. - Appendix B, "Configuration Examples" on page B-1 contains examples of how to configure various features on the GS108T and GS110TP Smart Switches, such as VLANs and ACLs.
+- Chapter 1, Getting Started, contains information about performing the initial system configuration and accessing the user interface. - Chapter 2, Configuring System Information, describes how to configure administrative features such as SNMP, DHCP, and port information. - Chapter 3, Configuring Switching Information, describes how to manage and monitor the layer 2 switching features. - Chapter 4, Configuring Quality of Service, describes how to manage the Access Control Lists (ACLs), and how to configure Differentiated Services and Class of Service features. - Chapter 5, Managing Device Security, contains information about configuring switch security information such as port access control and RADIUS server settings. - Chapter 6, Monitoring the System, describes how to view a variety of information about the switch and its ports, and to configure how the switch monitors events. - Chapter 7, Maintaining the System, describes features to help you manage the switch. - Chapter 8, Accessing Help, describes how to access Online Help resources for the switch. - Appendix A, Hardware Specifications and Default Values, contains hardware specifications and default values on the GS108T and GS110TP Smart Switches. - Appendix B, Configuration Examples, contains examples of how to configure various features on the GS108T and GS110TP Smart Switches, such as VLANs and ACLs.

-Note: Refer to the release notes for the GS108T Smart Switch and GS110TP Gigabit Smart Switch for information about issues and workarounds.
+Note: Refer to the release notes for the GS108T and GS110TP Gigabit Smart Switches for information about issues and workarounds.